akashdip2001/POSTER-DESIGNING/README.md

 - You get some awesome goodies for **FREE!**.
 - participation certificates for all participants.

-🤔🤔**How can you Join** :grey_question::grey_question:

-Navigate to the link below 👇 👇 and follow the instructions ✔️ ✔️

 ## Excited :interrobang: :star_struck: :star_struck: :star_struck:

 To add your contributions towards opensource community and grab the oppurtunity:smiley: :smiley::smiley: